Upgrading ArcGIS Mission Server provides your organization with the software's latest features and improvements.

 Upgrade using the setup program

-- During the installation, read the master agreement and accept it, or exit if you do not agree with the terms.
+- During the installation, read the master agreement and accept it, or close the installation window if you do not agree with the terms.

 The setup program displays the feature that will be installed and the free disk space it requires on your hard drive.

 - On the next dialog box, either specify the account login credentials or provide a configuration file.

 The ArcGIS Mission Server account used by your existing installation is prepopulated in the ArcGIS Server Account box.
 Provide the password for the ArcGIS Mission Server account.
 Typically, this is the password you defined when installing the software.